-- As of February 10, snow depth readings are a little bit deeper than the historical median across most of west central and northern Minnesota, near the median across central Minnesota and near to below the median in the south.
-The snow is especially scarce in the southwestern part of the state, where there is little to any snow cover.
-The deepest snow is in its typical location, in the highlands of Lake Superior where snow depths are three feet in some locations.
-There is also deep snow along the Canadian Border from Pembina to Grand Portage.
+- As of February 9, despite a little bit of melting, snow depth readings are much deeper than the historical median from southwest to east central Minnesota, and above or near the median across the north.
+Southeast Minnesota is below the median.
+The deepest snow is in its typical location, in the highlands of Lake Superior where snow depths are two to nearly three feet in some locations.

 [see: Weekly Snow Depth and Ranking Maps | NWS Snow Depth Estimation Map | Midwest Regional Climate Center Snow Depth Map]

-- The U. S. Drought Monitor map released on February 11, 2022 depicts 70% of the state with some level of drought designation.
-About 31% of the state was Abnormally Dry, and 32% of the state in Moderate Drought conditions.
-Northern Cook and Lake Counties have Severe Drought conditions.
+- The U. S. Drought Monitor map released on February 9, 2023 depicts 60% of the state with some level of drought designation.
+About 24% of the state was Abnormally Dry, and 31% of the state in Moderate Drought conditions.
+A swath from Redwood to Jackson and Martin Counties Severe Drought conditions.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.